openid/connect/openid-4-vc-security-and-trust-1_0.md

 Wherever End-User data is stored, it represents a potential target for an attacker.
 This target can be of particularly high value when the data is signed by a trusted authority like an official national identity service.
 For example, in OpenID Connect, signed ID Tokens can be stored by Relying Parties.
 In the case of SD-JWT, Holders have to store signed SD-JWTs and associated Disclosures, and Issuers and Verifiers may decide to do so as well.

 Not surprisingly, a leak of such data risks revealing private data of End-Users to third parties.
 Signed End-User data, the authenticity of which can be easily verified by third parties, further exacerbates the risk.
-As discussed in (#holder_binding_security), leaked SD-JWTs may also allow attackers to impersonate Holders unless Holder Binding is enforced and the attacker does not have access to the Holder's cryptographic keys.
+As discussed in (TODO), leaked SD-JWTs may also allow attackers to impersonate Holders unless Holder Binding is enforced and the attacker does not have access to the Holder's cryptographic keys.
 Altogether, leaked SD-JWT credentials may have a high monetary value on black markets.

 Due to these risks, systems implementing SD-JWT SHOULD be designed to minimize the amount of data that is stored.
 All involved parties SHOULD store SD-JWTs only for as long as needed, including in log files.